Welcome to the Native Resource Directory at MSU!

 406-994-4112 or [email protected]

-The mission of the MSU Diversity Awareness Office (DAO) is to increase understanding, promote inclusion, and inspire critical thinking about diversity, as well as to provide support for those who identify with a wide range of diverse identity groups.
-Find more information about the DAO’s programs, events, and services at http://www.montana.edu/diversity/.
+The mission of the MSU Diversity & Inclusion Student Commons (DISC) is to increase understanding, promote inclusion, and inspire critical thinking about diversity, as well as to provide support for those who identify with a wide range of diverse identity groups.
+The DISC offers a range of programs to foster community and belonging for students, and programs to educate the MSU community.
+The DISC "student commons" space in SUB 185 offers MSU students a space to study, make connections, access resources, and delve into topics of diversity and inclusion.
+Find more information about the DISC's programs, events, and services at http://www.montana.edu/studentdiversity/.

 406-994-5567 or [email protected]